metal-sn/pyMCZ/README.md

 ====================

 A few tests are implemented to make sure your inputs are valid, and your outputs are robust.
-In order to assess if the number of samples requested is sufficiently large, we provide the modeul testcompleteness.py.
+In order to assess if the number of samples requested is sufficiently large, we provide the module testcompleteness.py.

 Use as, for example: